 - Whether you smoke (smoking impedes healing)

-Knowing the phase of healing and the healing rate of the different types of tissue, also directs the type of intervention that need to be given to achieve optimal healing.
+Knowing the phase of healing and the healing rate of the different types of tissue also directs the type of intervention that needs to be given to achieve optimal healing.

 Secret Number 4 What is the Behaviour and Irritability of Your Physical Problem?